apota/Office_Of_Foreign_Assets_Trade_Sanctions_Parser/README.md

 This list very often contains identities defined in Arabic language.

-The shell scripts does the following:
+The shell scripts do the following:

 1. Scans the pusblished txt files of banned identities on the web
 2. Parses and tokenizes details to create a repository of identities